BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Additional evaluations and analysis

 \subsection{Results overview}

-In Figure ~\ref{scatters}, we present the performance distribution of attack-defense pairs on Preact-ResNet18 and VGG19 with two kinds of poisoning ratios which are 5\% and 10\%, respectively.
+In Figure ~\ref{scatters}, we present the performance distribution of attack-defense pairs on Preact-ResNet18 and VGG-19 with two poisoning ratios of 5\% and 10\%, respectively.
 As we mentioned in Section 4.2, if we measured the effectiveness of methods by clean accuracy (C-Acc) and ASR, a perfect attack method should be located at the top-right corner; the perfect defense method should show in the top-left corner.
-If we measured by robust accuracy (R-Acc) and ASR, it would be desirable that the reduced ASR value equals to the increased R-Acc, which means this defense method can recover the correct prediction and eliminate the backdoor successfully.
-Even we change the model structure from Preact-ResNet18 to VGG19, the conclusion is coincident with our analysis.
-Besides, with the increase of poisoning ratio, some color patterns are closer to the anti-diagonal line, which means these defense methods can achieve better performance in this situation.
-Please refer to Section 4.3 in the manuscript for the analysis.
+If we measured robust accuracy (R-Acc) and ASR, the reduced ASR value would be desirable to equal the increased R-Acc.
+This defense method can recover the correct prediction and eliminate the backdoor successfully.
+Even if we change the model structure from Preact-ResNet18 to VGG-19, the conclusion coincides with our analysis.
+Besides, with the increase in poisoning ratio, some color patterns are closer to the anti-diagonal line, which means these defense methods can achieve better performance in this situation.
+Please refer to Section 4.2 in the manuscript for the analysis.